NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Living Proof.md

   - name: ""

   - name: "Execute the Formula"
-    desc: " (alchemical,exploration,manipulate) A living proof is bursting with knowledge and eager to help in the creation of alchemy both new and old;\n**Requirements** The living proof can spend 10 uninterrupted minutes working and has not made an item with this ability in the last hour;\n**Effect** The living proof creates a 1st-, 2nd-, or 3rd-level alchemical bomb or elixir without expending any resources.
+    desc: " (alchemical,exploration,manipulate) A living proof is bursting with knowledge and eager to help in the creation of alchemy both new and old;\n\n**Requirements** The living proof can spend 10 uninterrupted minutes working and has not made an item with this ability in the last hour;\n\n**Effect** The living proof creates a 1st-, 2nd-, or 3rd-level alchemical bomb or elixir without expending any resources.
 The item becomes inert in 1 hour.
 A living proof can have only one such item in existence at a time.
-After using this ability, the living proof becomes Slowed 1 for 1 hour."
+After using this ability, the living proof becomes [[Conditions/Slowed|Slowed 1]] for 1 hour."

 abilities_mid:
   - name: ""
   - name: "Sudden Infusion"
-    desc: "`pf2:0` (alchemical) **Trigger** The living proof is reduced to 0 HP;\n**Effect** The alchemical and mathematical knowledge animating the living proof becomes unstable and is released in an explosive burst.\nAny unattended alchemical items within 20 feet of the living proof become inert.
+    desc: "`pf2:0` (alchemical) **Trigger** The living proof is reduced to 0 HP;\n* * *\n\n**Effect** The alchemical and mathematical knowledge animating the living proof becomes unstable and is released in an explosive burst.\n\nAny unattended alchemical items within 20 feet of the living proof become inert.
 Any alchemists within 20 feet each regain 1d4 infused reagents."

 attacks:
   - name: ""